yanbozyb/AE_CSAL/README.md

 fio raw/skewed/fio_64k_zipf0.8.job
 fio raw/skewed/fio_64k_zipf1.2.job
 ```
-We calculate write amplification factor (WAF) by dividing the total size of NAND writes by the total logical writes.
-Before and after each test, you can use nvme cli tool to get the current NAND writes of QLC drive (**in HOST instead of VM!!**).
-FIO will report total logical writes when finishing the tests.
-The example that shows how to use nvme cli tool to get NAND writes is as follows:
+The write amplification factor (WAF) is calculated by dividing the total size of NAND writes by the total size of logical writes.
+Before and after each test, you can use the nvme-cli tool to retrieve the current NAND writes of the QLC drive (ensure you do this in the HOST, not the VM).
+Upon completion, FIO will report the total logical writes.
+Here's how to use the nvme-cli tool to retrieve NAND writes:
 ```bash
 nvme smart-log /dev/nvme0n1
 ```
 In the output, you can find current data read and written on NAND media from "data_units_read" and "data_units_written" fields.

 ### Reproducing Figures 14 (5+ minutes)
-To reproduce **figure 14**, we should run 4k random writes workloads as follows.
+To reproduce figure 14, execute the 4k random writes workload as follows:
 ```bash
 fio raw/uniform/fio_rnd_4k.job
 ```
-During the test, spdk iostat tool can be used to get CASL backend traffic for each block device (**in HOST instead of VM!!**).
+During the test, you can use the spdk iostat tool to monitor the CASL backend traffic for each block device (ensure this is done in the HOST, not the VM).
 ```bash
 cd ~/path/to/spdk
 yum install python3 -y
 scripts/spdk_iostat -d -m -i 1 -t 3000
 ```
 ## 5. Others
-Now we have implemented a new approach without relying on VSS capability for cache layer.
-In later release, you can construct CSAL on devices with VSS.
+We have now implemented a new approach that doesn't rely on the VSS capability for the cache layer.
+In subsequent releases, you'll be able to construct CSAL on devices without VSS.

 For any other help, please contact Yanbo Zhou (yanbo.zyb@outlook.com).